Last updated: 11 January 2026

 2023

-ILGA World has found at least nine incidents of the criminalising provision being enforced, though these do not appear to have resulted in convictions.
+ILGA World reported in its Identities Under Arrest report at least nine incidents of the criminalising provision being enforced, though these do not appear to have resulted in convictions.
 However, the inaccessibility of court documents, and the lack of disclosure of arrests from LGBT people due to societal stigma, means this is likely to be an underreporting of the true number.
+The majority of these cases involve gay men, however one case from July 2021 involved a transgender woman being incarcerated for around a year, demonstrating a conflation of sexuality with gender identity, which is not specifically criminalised.

 2019